 I don’t think this is as good as it could be

-Their claims that through science and mysticism they had somehow achieved the unimaginable in order to create an album that defied reality would be a recurring theme during the promotion of Antichrist Superstar, with Gacy further elaborating on Manson’s claims in an interview with the Gauntlet many years later.
+Their claims that, through science and mysticism, they had somehow achieved the unimaginable in order to create an album that defied reality, would be a recurring theme during the promotion of Antichrist Superstar, with Gacy further elaborating on Manson’s claims in an interview with the Gauntlet many years later.
 ‘I did a lot of numerology on Antichrist Superstar,’ he insisted.
 ‘I have always had an interest in alchemy and all those esoteric things.
 I brought that into the band and I kind of had some fun with it.
-It’s always kind of fun and it’s not to be deprecating toward it because we were doing it in a serious way.
+It’s always kind of fun, and it’s not to be deprecating towards it because we were doing it in a serious way.
 We were trying to represent on Antichrist that there is an apocalypse, but it’s not at one time.
 Everyone has their own apocalypse when they die, so there is always an apocalypse going on for someone.
 An apocalypse is an internal thing to you, just like your birth and death.’

-With Reznor having re-recorded Portrait of An American Family and brought the band to the attention of his fan base, he seemed like the ideal candidate to oversee the sessions for Antichrist Superstar.
+With Reznor having re-recorded Portrait of An American Family, bringing the band to the attention of his fan base, he seemed like the ideal candidate to oversee the sessions for Antichrist Superstar.
 And while his influence over the album cannot be denied, the other members of the band struggled with now having to appease two dominating forces.
-‘Both are very demanding,’ revealed Ramirez when comparing the work ethics of Reznor and Manson.
-‘But with Nine Inch Nails you aren’t in a creative situation, it’s Trent’s band.
+‘Both are very demanding,’ revealed Ramirez, when comparing the work ethics of Reznor and Manson.
+‘But with Nine Inch Nails, you aren’t in a creative situation, it’s Trent’s band.
 His expectations are very high, he is a very talented musician, you learn a lot with him.
 He is more responsible than Manson.
 With Manson, it’s more about surviving chaos, the emotional chaos that he tries to express in his songs with the use of my music.
 He is less demanding on a technical point-of-view.
-With Reznor, you need discipline and rigor and he shows you who the boss is.
+With Reznor, you need discipline and rigor, and he shows you who the boss is.
 His search for perfection makes you a better musician.’

 Let’s try something different

-Even as the sessions proved to be prolific, the band’s desire to indulge in excess and its singer’s self-destructive friendship with their producer would cause the attention to shift from the rock ‘n’ roll to the sex and drugs.
-Both Reznor and Manson had shared their love of debauchery in Los Angeles during the making of The Downward Spiral and the mixing of Portrait of An American Family but their behaviour in New Orleans proved even more reprehensible.
+Even as the sessions proved to be prolific, the band’s desire to indulge in excess, and its singer’s self-destructive friendship with their producer, would cause the attention to shift from the rock ‘n’ roll to the sex and drugs.
+Both Reznor and Manson had shared their love of debauchery in Los Angeles during the making of The Downward Spiral and the mixing of Portrait of An American Family, but their behaviour in New Orleans proved even more reprehensible.
 Despite Manson having brought his girlfriend, identified in his memoir merely as Missi, when he was not in the studio he spent every waking moment with his new best friend, attempting to outdo each other’s ridiculous shenanigans.
-While Berkowitz further distanced himself and Missi remained alone, chaos ruled over the streets of New Orleans as a troupe of twenty-something rock stars tested their moral fabric and their mortality.
+While Berkowitz further distanced himself, and Missi remaining alone, chaos ruled over the streets of New Orleans as a troupe of twenty-something rock stars tested both their moral fabric and their mortality.

 They were more open to trying different things

 ‘It was drug-related on everyone’s part.
 I won’t incriminate him on anything,’ Manson told the PRP in 2017.
 ‘Trent came to me and said, ‘We need to stop doing drugs.’
 The very next day I listened to him.
 He was like my mentor, so I stopped doing drugs.
 Then things changed and I was the nerd.
-At the time I think there was a McDonald’s sandwich for adults called the Arch Deluxe.
-I never ate it but that was my nickname.
+At the time, I think there was a McDonald’s sandwich for adults called the Arch Deluxe.
+I never ate it, but that was my nickname.
 Twiggy and Trent called me Arch Deluxe.
 I hated it because they said don’t do drugs, so I stopped.
 I was made fun of for doing it, but I had to finish the record.
 I was that determined, I knew the record was that important.
 As important as the record I just made.
-So I didn’t speak to Trent, because at the time when you make an album it’s on a hard drive and it’s also on a tape machine.
-And I just remember when we got into a fight and he kicked me out of the studio, that he smashed the hard drive.
-So for many years I thought that the masters for Antichrist Superstar was destroyed.’
+So I didn’t speak to Trent, because at the time when you make an album, it’s on a hard drive, and it’s also on a tape machine.
+And I just remember when we got into a fight, and he kicked me out of the studio, that he smashed the hard drive.
+So for many years, I thought that the masters for Antichrist Superstar were destroyed.’

 Perhaps as a way to make amends for poaching the project from his friend, Reznor would invite Marilyn Manson to contribute two songs to the soundtrack for Lost Highway.
 Released through Interscope in early 1997, the album also boasted compositions from Smashing Pumpkins, Lou Reed and Nine Inch Nails, while the offerings from Manson were a cover of ‘Screamin’ Jay’ Hawkins’ I Put a Spell on You – previously released on the EP Smells Like Children – and the exclusive track Apple of Sodom.
 Written by Manson and originally demoed during the sessions for Antichrist Superstar, the song was recorded alongside Dried Up, Tied and Dead to the World and Kinderfeld with Beavan in New Orleans.

-Antichrist Superstar reared its ugly head on 8 October 1996 and its unexpected success would transform Manson from a morbid curiosity into what many felt was the personification of the Devil.
-The agency that oversaw the running of the Giants Stadium in New Jersey were sued under the First Amendment after they threatened to halt Ozzfest ’97 from taking place on their grounds if the band remained on the bill, while a high school in Florida warned students that anyone who attended a Marilyn Manson concert would be expelled.
-The controversy that surrounded the eponymous frontman brought attention to the album and inadvertently transformed him into the rock star he had always dreamed of becoming.
-The metamorphosis was complete and the Antichrist Superstar had finally been unleased upon the world.
+Antichrist Superstar reared its ugly head on 8 October 1996, and its unexpected success would transform Manson from a morbid curiosity into what many felt was the personification of the Devil.
+The agency that oversaw the running of the Giants Stadium in New Jersey were sued under the First Amendment, after they threatened to halt Ozzfest ’97 from taking place on their grounds if the band remained on the bill, while a high school in Florida warned students that anyone who attended a Marilyn Manson concert would be expelled.
+The controversy that surrounded the eponymous frontman brought attention to the album, and inadvertently transformed him into the rock star he had always dreamed of becoming.
+The metamorphosis was complete, and the Antichrist Superstar had finally been unleashed upon the world.